How to Protect an Excel Workbook?

 Protecting excel workbooks is a method where we protect the entire workbook rather than a single sheet, it means protecting the whole structure of the workbook, if a workbook is protected with a password no other user can insert a new sheet or delete any sheet neither they can view the hidden sheets or even change the name of the worksheets in the workbook.

 Follow the below steps to learn how to protect a workbook.

-- Go to Files Tab and click on it.
+- Go to the Files tab and click on it.

-- Once we click on File tab we can see various options.
-In the info section, we can see a box to protecting workbook.
+- Once we click on the File tab, we can see various options.
+In the info section, we can see a box to protecting the workbook.

 It says that the structure of the workbook is locked to prevent any changes.

 - If the workbook is not protected, the message would be as follows: